getzelus/getmanagement/README.md

 Backend : https://github.com/getzelus/getmanagement-back

-Try on your PC :  npm install     npm start
+Try on your PC :  npm install and npm start

 Welcome on Get Management